E Company, 506th Infantry Regiment (United States): Postwar

 E Company and the rest of the 506th PIR were disbanded in November 1945.
 It was reactivated in 1954 as a training unit.
 Under the Combat Arms Regimental System and U.S. Army Regimental System, Easy Company's lineage and history is carried on as Alpha "Easy" Company, 2-506 Infantry, in Third Brigade Combat Team, "Rakkasan" in the 101st Airborne Division.

 Notable personnel

 140 men formed the original E Company in Camp Toccoa, Georgia.
-366 men are listed as having belonged to the company by the war's end, due to transfers and replacements.
+A total of 366 men are listed as having belonged to the company by the war's end, due to transfers and replacements.
 49 men of E Company were killed in action.

+Note: The commanders are listed by chronological order of their command; the other lists are sorted by rank, then alphabetically by last name.